-After the release of the Chase Sapphire Reserve®, one of the recurring questions we receive is: With the $450 annual fee, is the Chase Sapphire Reserve® more valuable than the Sapphire Preferred?
-And the answer is a resounding, YES!
-Here’s why.
+After the release of the Chase Sapphire Reserve®, one of the recurring questions we receive is: With the $550 annual fee, is the Chase Sapphire Reserve® more valuable than the Sapphire Preferred?
+And the answer is–maybe.
+Depending on how you maximize the benefits on the premium card.

-Why Is the Sapphire Reserve More Valuable Than the Sapphire Preferred?
+The Sapphire Preferred Bonus is More Valuable Than the Sapphire Reserve Bonus

-The Sapphire Reserve has a signup bonus of 50,000 points that is worth the same as the 60,000 you could earn with the Sapphire Preferred.
-Why?
-At first glance, the signup bonus on the Sapphire Preferred is worth more as you get more points.
-However, the difference in point value is due to another benefit of the Sapphire Reserve.
+The Sapphire Reserve has a signup bonus of 60,000 points that is worth less than the 80,000 you could earn with the Sapphire Preferred.
+Although Sapphire Preferred points don't hold the same fixed-value, the signup bonus is worth more as you get more points.

 As a Sapphire Reserve cardholder, points are worth 1.5¢ per point when redeemed for airfare or hotels through the Ultimate Rewards Travel Portal, while Sapphire Preferred cardholders receive 1.25¢ per point.
 Using the values assigned by Chase, the numbers for the signup bonuses roll out like this.